CareerLink

 “There’s so much variety in the work.
 You can stick with general fabrication or specialise in something specific.
 There’s room to go wherever you want.”

-Amy’s next step is to get her drafting qualifications – she’s taken a real interest in mechanical drawing and design, and wants to be ready for where the industry’s heading.
+Amy’s next step is to get her drafting qualifications.
+She’s developed a real interest in mechanical drawing and design and wants to be ready for where the industry is heading.

 “One day, I’d love to mentor young tradies, especially women.
 I didn’t see female tradies growing up and I think if I had, my path might’ve looked pretty different.”

-Her advice to other young women thinking about a career in engineering?
+Her message to other young women thinking about a career in engineering?

 And when it comes to what women in trades want?